openguild-labs/learn-jam/README.md

   - Maximizing Scaling: Security is as shared as possible, execution is as shared as possible
   - Execution Sharding:
     - Process of distributing blockchain execution responsiblities across a validator set
+  - PoV is distributed to the validators and use enrasure coding to trace back the full data of the PoV.
+If one validator has a malicious action, it will be reported by the spreaded out validator set
 - Polkadot Native Shared Security
   - Pros
     - Protocol level handling of sharding, shared security, and interoperability